 The external surface of a reusable gel bottle can be a source of bacteria, but ultrasound gel itself can also be a source of contamination.

 Can ultrasound gel lead to infections?

 Yes.
-Most ultrasound gel is composed of propylene glycol and water and can inhibit the growth or reproduction of bacteria.8 When contaminated ultrasound gel enters a patient’s bloodstream during an ultrasound-guided intervention, it presents a risk for infection.
+Most ultrasound gel is composed of propylene glycol and water and is bacteriostatic, meaning that it can inhibit the growth or reproduction of bacteria.8 When contaminated ultrasound gel enters a patient's bloodstream during an ultrasound-guided intervention, it presents a risk for infection.

 Published studies have outlined multiple cases of infection due to the use of contaminated ultrasound gel.
 Below are examples of recent cases:

 Outbreak of health care associated Burkholderia cenocepacia bacteremia and infection attributed to contaminated sterile gel used for central line insertion under ultrasound guidance and other procedures, The American Journal of Infection Control7

 A 2017 outbreak of Burkholderia cenocepacia bacteremia across four hospitals in Australia infected 11 patients, primarily in intensive care units.
 Cultures from the affected patients were tested to determine the source of the infection - contaminated single-use sterile ultrasound gel from procedure kits used in central line placements and other procedures.
 The gel was found to be heavily contaminated with Burkholderia cenocepacia.
 Each of the patients had undergone an ultrasound-guided intervention.

 Outbreak of Burkholderia cepacia bacteraemia in a tertiary care centre due to contaminated ultrasound probe gel, Journal of Hospital Infection10